CampusGPT-ai/GAI_Academic_Advising_Assistant_MVP/infra/README.md

 ## troubleshoot
 ### Port configuration
 you can change the port that the react app runs on for local testing by setting react app port in the .env REACT_APP_PORT=3000
+### Environment Variables
+Ensure you are using the appropriate values for environment variables for local development vs. dev/prod environments in azure (e.g. localhost vs. appname)